digitalgust/miniJVM/README.md

   C code:  Developed by JetBrains CLion ,Xcode ,Virtual studio .
   Swift code:  Developed by XCode , LLVM 9 .
-  Java code:  Developed by Netbeans 8.0 ,jdk 1.8 , User class compile must be with these foundation classes.
+  Java code:  Developed by Netbeans 8.0 ,jdk 1.8 .

   The goal of mini_jvm is designed for resource limited device, iOS, Android, or other embedded device.
   Referenced project : sun cldc, ntu.android/simple_vm ,zhangkari/jvm ,CppArchMasters/lightweight.java.vm and more in github.